earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-8/in-class/2016-12-06-automation04-funct-arguments.md

 After completing this tutorial, you will be able to:

 * Define the purpose of a function argument.
-* Use default vs required function arguments in a function.
+* Use default vs. required function arguments in a function.

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need

-You will need a computer with internet access to complete this lesson and the data for week 6 / 7 of the course.
+You will need a computer with internet access to complete this lesson.

-{% include/data_subsets/course_earth_analytics/_data-week6-7.md %}

 </div>